OpenZeppelin/openzeppelin-contracts/docs/source/safemath.rst

 mul(uint256 a, uint256 b) internal returns (uint256)
 """""""""""""""""""""""""""""""""""""""""""""""""

-Multiplies two unisgned integers.
+Multiplies two unsigned integers.
 Asserts that dividing the product by the non-zero multiplicand results in the multiplier.

 sub(uint256 a, uint256 b) internal returns (uint256)
 """""""""""""""""""""""""""""""""""""""""""""""""